 Scuba diving can be a pretty mysterious hobby for the average person.

-It’s full of systems and tactics built to counteract and account for every scenario.
+It’s full of systems, tools and procedures built to counteract and account for every scenario.

 One of the most common questions people ask scuba divers is:

 Why do scuba divers fall backward off boats?